argonne-lcf/user-guides/docs/polaris/data-science-workflows/python.md

 Anaconda environment or unload the module.

-Cloning the Anaconda environment, or using `venv` are both more flexible and transparent when compared to `--user` installs.
+Cloning the Anaconda environment, or using `venv` are both more flexible and transparent when compared to `#!bash --user` installs.